750-5970: Code Compliance

 A structure is considered substandard when it does not meet the standards or specifications established in the International Property Maintenance Code.
 The International Property Maintenance Code enables the City of Waco to require repair, maintenance or demolition of structures that may endanger the life, health and safety of occupants or the public.
 This code requires owners to maintain their structures and to prevent infestation of insects and rodents.

-The City of Waco inspectors are pro-active as well as reactive to the complaints generated from citizens, police department, fire department, health department or other sources.
+The City of Waco inspectors are pro-active as well as reactive to the concerns generated from residents, police department, fire department, health department or other sources.
 The City of Waco systematically inspects structures used for commercial or industrial purposes.
 If such buildings are found unsafe, then the property owner will be required in writing to bring the property into compliance.

-This is the lowest level of code enforcement.
-Items often addressed are minor including peeling paint, missing window and door screens and rotted wood.
+Items often addressed are minor including peeling paint, broken windows and rotted wood.
 Required repairs are sometimes more extensive such as the repair of a leaking roof or foundation failure.
 The 60-day program allows the owner/occupant to occupy the structure while repairs are being made.

 Junked Motor Vehicles